 Phoolan Devi poster

 Phoolan Devi: "What others called a crime, I called justice."
 February 1981: A 24 year old village woman, born into poverty in India, is labeled 'The Bandit Queen'.
-She is charged with a number of major offenses including murder, kidnap for ransom and looting villages.
-Most importantly, she is accused of killing 22 high-caste men in the village of Behmai, a massacre undertaken as revenge for the death of her lover and repeated gang rape against herself.
+She is charged with a number of major offenses including murder, kidnap for ransom and looting villages—including the massacre of 22 high-caste men in the village of Behmai as revenge for the death of her lover and repeated gang rape against herself.
 The question was often asked how a poor, uneducated and illiterate woman became a bandit.
 But Phoolan Devi's life, and the injustice she suffered because of her gender and her class, only make us wonder why other low-caste women (for Phoolan's experiences were not in any way unique) did not also become bandits.
+If you want to learn more about her, her autobiography I, Phoolan Devi is long out-of-print but well-worth seeking out, for her fierce, spirited story.

 *Have your poster shipped in a Poster Tube for extra protection!
 Posters not shipped in tubes will be folded in half for packaging and are more subject to wear while shipping.*